Lukebrannigan57/brannigan-schlie_wedding_2022.github.io/README.md

 # Brannigan-Schlie Wedding 2022

 #### Welcome to our wedding site!
 This will be the hub for announcements and information for our friends and family.
-We know a lof of people are coming from out of town,  We are getting married on July 23rd, 2022, at the Beverly Mansion in Marengo, Ohio.
+We know a lof of people are coming from far-away places, so hopefully this will make your trip planning a bit easier.
+We are getting married on July 23rd, 2022, at the Beverly Mansion in Marengo, Ohio.
+We are planning a pretty awesome party, if we do say so ourselves.
+Be prepared for lots of dancing, some karaoke, and a few other surprises.

-## Check back in the next couple of months for more info about our pre-party and after-party.
+And be sure to check back in the next couple of months for more info about our pre-party and after-party!
+You can make a whole weekend out of celebrating our nuptials :-D

 ### Beverly Mansion
 - [Website for the Beverly Mansion](https://www.thebeverlymansion.com/)